eProsima/DDS-Router/docs/rst/user_manual/participants/wan_discovery_server.rst

 ################################

-This type of :term:`Participant` refers to a :term:`Discovery Server` :term:`DomainParticipant` that communicates with other **WAN** Participants in different networks.
+This type of :term:`Participant` refers to a :term:`Discovery Server` :term:`DomainParticipant` that communicates with other **Discovery Server WAN** Participants in different networks.
-This Participant will work as bridge for every Participant working locally in the LAN and any other LAN that has a |ddsrouter| with an active WAN Participant.
+This Participant will work as bridge for every Participant working locally in the LAN and any other LAN that has a |ddsrouter| with an active Discovery Server WAN Participant.

 .. warning::

-    Do not try to communicate a WAN Participant with any other kind of Participant that is not of type WAN Participant.
+    Do not try to communicate a Discovery Server WAN Participant with any other kind of Participant that is not of type Discovery Server WAN Participant.

 Use case
 ========